merry-goblin/casterlith/README.md

 - **first() :**                                      returns one entity. it won't optimize your sql request
 - **all() :**                                        returns an array of entities
 - **getQueryBuilder() :**                            returns the composer's DBAL query builder.
 Usefull to apply expressions in conditions
+- **getDBALConnection() :**                          returns the composer's DBAL connection.
+Usefull to use raw sql queries.
+- **getPDOConnection() :**                           returns a PDO connection wrapped by the composer's DBAL connection.
+Usefull to use raw sql queries without DBAL wrapping.

 --------------------------